 Why?
 It has to do with how easy it is to use pepper spray.
 Further, pepper spray is non-lethal.
 It might seem like lethal self-defense weapons would be better.
 However, our self-doubt can hinder us from making use of them.
-If a creepy guy is walking too close for your comfort, you are more likely to pepper spray him then risk killing an innocent bystander.
+If a creepy guy walks too close for comfort, you are more likely to pepper spray him than risk killing an innocent bystander.

-He got out of the car and started coming towards me in a very threatening manner.
-I didn’t hesitate to draw my pepper spray and blast him in the eyes, giving me time to get the hell away.
-Had I drawn a firearm, I’d likely be facing criminal prosecution.
+He got out of the car and started coming toward me in a very threatening manner.
+I didn’t hesitate to draw my pepper spray and blast him in the eyes, giving me time to get away.
+Had I pulled a firearm, I’d likely be facing criminal prosecution.

 Read our post on the best pepper spray to learn more about the options.